 The northern portion of Vale's property contains the active landfill site complete with unpaved onsite roadways.
-Operations of vehicles on these unpaved roads and operations at the landfill have the potential to generate fugitive dust and odours however, the landfill area is located within 60m of existing residential on Colborne Street.
-This suggests that the actual influence area of the landfill is approximately 60m and as such is not expected to extend to the closest section of the subject lands designated as "Lands Generally South of Kilaly Street East" which is located approximately 480 m away Based on the above, Vale's current industrial operations and landfill operations are not likely to impact air quality at the subject lands; this site is considered to be compatible with them.
-It should be noted that the other two parcels that make up the subject lands: 543 Main Street East and 896 Kilaly Street East are located more than 1000 m away from the Vale property which is well outside of the D-6 Class III potential influence area.
+Operations of vehicles on these unpaved roads and operations at the landfill may have the potential to generate fugitive dust and odours however, the landfill site is located within 60m of existing residential on Colborne Street.
+This suggests that the actual influence area of the landfill is likely to be approximately 60m and as such is not expected to extend to the subject lands which are located more than 850 m away.
+Based on the above, Vale's current industrial operations and landfill operations are not likely to impact air quality at the subject lands and as a result, this site is considered to be compatible with them.